Lasten - Anhang IV: Theorie der Ermüdungslasten und LOAD RESPONSE

 • Air density ρ (mean value)

 In order to setup the four dimensional response surface in LOAD RESPONSE, aero-elastic simulations for 25 combinations of the four wind climate parameters are needed at each wind speed bin.
 The response surface central composite design has been selected for LOAD RESPONSE, because it provides a reasonable balance between accuracy and the required number of simulations.
-The regression model fitted to the response at the individual wind speed bins using linear least squares regression, where x denotes the wind climate parameters and β0, βi and βij are regression parameters.
+The regression model f(x) is fitted to the response at the individual wind speed bins using linear least squares regression, where x denotes the wind climate parameters and β0, βi and βij are regression parameters.

 where w(Vhub) is the weight factor determined from the wind speed distribution.